 Subdivision 2.
 The symbolism of the flag represents the North Star shining upon a Land of Sky-Tinted Waters.
-The North Star recalls the state motto chosen by the pioneers to represent Minnesota as a guiding light for the nation.
-The wavy field recalls the Dakota-Sioux phrase from which the state received its name: Mni Sota Makoce, freely translated as "sky-tinted water," is represented by the pattern of waves.
+The North Star recalls the state motto, L'étoile du Nord, chosen by the pioneers to represent Minnesota as a guiding light for the nation.
+The wavy field recalls the Dakota-Sioux phrase from which the state received its name: Mni Sota Makoce, freely translated as "a land of sky-tinted waters."
 Blue symbolizes our "sky-tinted" lakes and rivers; green, our farmlands and forests; white, the winter snows; and gold, Minnesota's natural wealth.
 The three wave crests represent the three principal watersheds formed by Minnesota’s continental divides.

 Subdivision 3.
 The usage of the Official State Flag merits the following considerations.

 a) The state flag shall be flown on the state capitol grounds at all times between the hours of sunrise and sunset.

 b) State institutions and agencies shall make every reasonable effort to display the state flag, as shall public schools.

 c) Fringe may be added to the sides of the flag for ceremonial use.
 A finial bearing the American eagle may surmount the pike.

 Subdivision 4.
 The Official State Flag of Minnesota designated in Subdivision 1 shall be official as of May 11, ______.
 For reasons of economy, facsimiles of the previous design may continue in official use until May 11, _______.

 Subdivision 5.
 A Ceremonial Standard to honor the memory of the first Official State Flag for occasions of high ceremony shall be official as of May 11, _______.
 Said Banner shall be a design replica in suitable size of the first Official State Flag adopted on April 4, 1893, as displayed at the Columbian Exhibition of that year and preserved by the Minnesota Historical Society.

 Subdivision 6.
 The Secretary of State shall: